certeu/morio/docs/docs/guides/contributors/monorepo/readme.md

 ### npm run prettier

-This will run the [Prettier](https://prettier.io/) Javascript code formatter on the _monorepo_.
+This will run the [Prettier](https://prettier.io/) JavaScript code front matter on the _monorepo_.

-The formatter will find reformat your code according to our coding standards.
+The front matter will find reformat your code according to our coding standards.
-The formatter wil also run in _CI_ when submitting a pull request, so running it locally first means you can be confident your PR will pass that test.
+The front matter will also run in _CI_ when submitting a pull request, so running it locally first means you can be confident your PR will pass that test.

 To use this, run the following command in the _monorepo_ root: